marukatsutech/special_relativity/README.md

 ![image_ch9_fig7-8](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig7-8.png)

-Fig. 7-8 xxxxxxx
+Fig. 7-8 Interaction in symmetry

 Since the W-boson is a gauge particle with spin 1, it is thought that the precession is canceled out by the combined rotation of the electron and the electron neutrino.
 And because the W-boson is in an unstable state with the rotational components of two elementary particles, it decays into an electron and an anti-electron neutrino in a short time.

 ![image_ch9_fig7-9](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig7-9.png)

-Fig. 7-9 xxxxxxx
+Fig. 7-9 W boson model

 Neutrinos come in generations such as electron neutrinos, muon neutrinos, and tau neutrinos, but the angle of precession of neutrinos oscillates, and no generation is stable.
 The particles that convert between them, such as electrons, muons, and tau particles, have their own generations, and are in discrete oscillating states due to the mechanism explained in the previous section.